 Our mission: The Law Library provides services that support the administration of justice in Victoria.

 We collate and curate the best range of legal information resources for our constituents.

 We assist with reference and research support, and improve skills in using legal resources across the community.

-We improve access to justice for all Victorians by reducing the cost of access to legal resources for our members.
+We improve access to justice for all Victorians by reducing barriers to access to legal resources for our members.

 The Law Library of Victoria was awarded Legal Information Service of the Year in 2015 by the Australian Law Librarians’ Association (ALLA) in recognition of the outstanding service we provide.

 Four strategic priorities, objectives and actions have been identified for the Library in the Law Library Strategy 2016-2021 (PDF, 426KB).